Chronic/Pain Conditions >> RT3 Problem

 Medicines Two Choices for You

 Getting your body to come back into balance is most important.
 Suppressing symptoms by taking medication, does not address the problem, and is both costly and ineffective, as it will lead to having other health concerns and the need to have your thyroid removed.
-By identifying and treating a RT3 problem early your long term prognosis is improved.
+By identifying and treating the cause of your RT3 problem early, your long term prognosis is improved and assured.
+Dr. Huntoon is happy to do that for you.

 Click the link for a description of this week's show and a link to the podcast from: